 In addition to boating and fishing, visitors to Lake Skinner can partake in sailing, swimming, horseback riding, and hiking.
-Swimming is allowed in a separate swimming area, not in the lake.
+Swimming is available in a designated swimming area, not generally permitted in the lake.

-Lake Skinner is open 7 days a week, year-round for fishing and boating.
-Two launch ramps are provided and maintained at the lake, both of which are paved.
-There is a 10 mile per hour speed limit on the lake.
-Due to the quagga mussels, boats must be inspected prior to entering Lake Skinner.
-Boats must also meet strict emissions requirements set-forth by the Metropolitan Water District.
-For more information on the inspection process, visit this website.
+Lake Skinner is open daily for fishing and boating.
+Two launch ramps are available and maintained at the lake, both paved.
+There is a 10 mph speed limit enforced.
+Due to Quagga Mussels, boats must be inspected prior to entering the lake.
+They must be clean and dry to pass inspection.
+Boats must also meet strict emission requirements set forth by the Metropolitan Water District which operates recreation at Lake Skinner.
+Float tubers are not allowed.